pwnall/rtunnel/README.markdown

 RTunnel?
 -

 This client/server allow you to reverse tunnel traffic.
-Reverse tunneling is useful if you want to run a server behind a NAT and you do not have the ability use port forwarding.
+Reverse tunneling is useful if you want to run a server behind a NAT and you do not have the ability to use port forwarding.
 The specific reason I created this program was to reduce the pain of Facebook App development on a crappy internet connection that drops often.  ssh -R was not cutting it.

 **How does reverse tunneling work?**

   * tunnel\_client makes connection to tunnel\_server (through NAT)
   * tunnel_server listens on port X
   * internet_user connects to port X on tunnel server
-  * tunnel\_server uses existing connection to tunnel internet user's request back to tunnel\_client
+  * tunnel\_server uses existing connection to tunnel internet\_user's request back to tunnel\_client
   * tunnel_client connects to local server on port Y
-  * tunnel_client tunnels internet users connection through to local server
+  * tunnel_client tunnels internet\_user's connection through to local server

 or: